dotmesh-io/docs/hugo/content/references/cli.md

 Invoking this command will check that Dotmesh is able to list buckets using the access key and secret supplied - if it cannot connect it will fail with an appropriate error.

-You can then manage S3 buckets using `clone`, `push` and `pull` as normal, or clone a subset of an S3 bucket using `dm s3 clone-subset`, but you will not be able to switch to an S3 remote.
+You can then manage S3 buckets using `clone`, `push` and `pull` as if they were Dotmesh servers, but you will not be able to make an S3 remote your current default.
+You can also clone a subset of an S3 bucket using `dm s3 clone-subset`.

-### Clone a section of an S3 bucket: `dm s3 clone-subset REMOTE BUCKET PREFIXES [--local-name LOCAL-DOT]`
+### Clone a section of an S3 bucket: `dm s3 clone-subset REMOTE BUCKET PREFIXES [--local-name LOCAL-DOT]`.
 This command will clone only a selection of files from an S3 bucket, as dictated by PREFIXES.

 <div class="highlight"><pre class="chromaManual">